Atlanta Gay Travel

 They also use a timed entry system, so you’ll need to either buy them in advance or grab a snack at the adjacent cafe while you wait after buying them from the ticket machines.

-Visiting an aquarium might feel like a basic tourist activity, but I guarantee this place is worth it.
+Visiting an aquarium might feel like a basic tourist activity, but I guarantee you it’s worth it.
 Plan to spend at least an hour and a half here—there’s a lot to cover!

 Explore Atlanta’s BeltLine